juliocollazos/geoia_examples/README.md

 > In addition, the script should create a MarkerCluster named 'Palm Oil Mills' to group the points corresponding
 > to the mills.
 For each mill, a marker should be added to the MarkerCluster that displays a popup containing
 > the mill's name ('Mill Name'), its RSPO certification status ('RSPO Status'), and the country ('Country').
->
-> Finally, the script should include a layer control (LayerControl) that allows toggling the visibility of the
-> 'Country Boundaries' layer and the 'Palm Oil Mills' layer.
-Once the script is generated, it should be executed,
+> Once the script is generated, it should be executed.
-> and the resulting map should be displayed on the screen.

 ### The result will be something like:
 <img src="./Data/Ejemplo1.png" alt="Ejemplo1" width="800"/>